 Eating raw mushrooms is quite uncommon.
 Most people will recommend cooking mushrooms before consumption.
 The world of mushrooms is big, and indeed it includes varieties that are toxic.
 But cultivated mushrooms are the most harmless of them all.
 What makes them even more safe to eat raw is the fact that they come refrigerated, which dramatically reduces their level of agaritine (the baddest toxin in button ‘shrooms).

 This raw mushrooms salad is not completely raw-raw if we want to say it all.
 The addition of lime juice causes denaturation, a process similar to cooking.
 It is what makes raw meat safer to eat in carpaccio.
+And this is why this salad takes often the name of mushroom carpaccio.
 By the way, if you like carpaccio you definitely have to check out my smoked salmon carpaccio with raw asparagus.
 Asparagus is pretty uncommon raw, too, but it’s so good!

 More mushroom goodness!